Internet-Draft Multipath QUIC November 2024

 Satellite 350ms 600ms

-The simplest implementation is to compute smoothedRTT and RTTvar per Section 5.3 of [QUIC-RECOVERY] regardless of the path through which MP_ACKs are received.
-This algorithm will provide good results, except if the set of paths changes and the ACK_MP sender revisits its sending preferences.
+The simplest implementation is to compute smoothed_rtt and rttvar per Section 5.3 of [QUIC-RECOVERY] regardless of the path through which PATH_ACK frames are received.
+This algorithm will provide good results, except if the set of paths changes and the PATH_ACK sender revisits its sending preferences.
 This is not very different from what happens on a single path if the routing changes.
 The RTT, RTT variance and PTO estimates will rapidly converge to reflect the new conditions.
 There is however an exception: some congestion control functions rely on estimates of the minimum RTT.
-It might be prudent for nodes to remember the path over which the ACK MP that produced the minimum RTT was received, and to restart the minimum RTT computation if that path is abandoned.
+It might be prudent for nodes to remember the path over which the PATH_ACK that produced the minimum RTT was received, and to restart the minimum RTT computation if that path is abandoned.

-8.4.
+6.4.
 Packet Scheduling

 The transmission of QUIC packets on a regular QUIC connection is regulated by the arrival of data from the application and the congestion control scheme.
 QUIC packets that increase the number of bytes in flight can only be sent when the congestion window allows it.
 Multipath QUIC implementations also need to include a packet scheduler that decides, among the paths whose congestion window is open, the path over which the next QUIC packet will be sent.
-Most frames, including control frames (PATH_CHALLENGE and PATH_RESPONSE being the notable exceptions), can be sent and received on any active path.
+Most frames, including control frames (PATH_CHALLENGE and PATH_RESPONSE being the notable exceptions), can be sent and received on any open path.
 The scheduling is a local decision, based on the preferences of the application and the implementation.

-8.5.
+6.5.
 Retransmissions

 Simultaneous use of multiple paths enables different retransmission strategies to cope with losses such as: a) retransmitting lost frames over the same path, b) retransmitting lost frames on a different or dedicated path, and c) duplicate lost frames on several paths (not recommended for general purpose use due to the network overhead).
 While this document does not preclude a specific strategy, more detailed specification is out of scope.

-8.6.
+6.7.
 Handling different PMTU sizes

-8.7.
+6.8.
 Keep Alive

-8.8.
+6.9.
 Connection ID Changes and NAT Rebindings

-Section 5.1.2 of [QUIC-TRANSPORT] indicates that an endpoint can change the Connection ID it uses for to another available one at any time during the connection.
+Section 5.1.2 of [QUIC-TRANSPORT] indicates that an endpoint can change the connection ID it uses to another available one at any time during the connection.
 As such a sole change of the Connection ID without any change in the address does not indicate a path change and the endpoint can keep the same congestion control and RTT measurement state.

-While endpoints assign a Connection ID to a specific sending 4-tuple, networks events such as NAT rebinding may make the packet's receiver observe a different 4-tuple.
+While endpoints assign a connection ID to a specific sending 4-tuple, networks events such as NAT rebinding may make the packet's receiver observe a different 4-tuple.
 Servers observing a 4-tuple change will perform path validation (see Section 9 of [QUIC-TRANSPORT]).
 If path validation process succeeds, the endpoints set the path's congestion controller and round-trip time estimator according to Section 9.4 of [QUIC-TRANSPORT].

 Section 9.3 of [QUIC-TRANSPORT] allows an endpoint to skip validation of a peer address if that address has been seen recently.
 However, when the multipath extension is used and an endpoint has multiple addresses that could lead to switching between different paths, it should rather maintain multiple open paths instead.

-9. New Frames
+7. New Frames

 If an endpoint receives a multipath-specific frame in a different packet type, it MUST close the connection with an error of type FRAME_ENCODING_ERROR.

-ACK_MP Frame {
+PATH_ACK Frame {

 Type (i) = TBD-00..TBD-01